swift-server/swift-aws-lambda-runtime/readme.md

    Beyond the small cognitive complexity of using the `EventLoopFuture` based APIs, note these APIs should be used with extra care.
 An `EventLoopLambdaHandler` will execute the user code on the same `EventLoop` as the core runtime engine, making the processing faster but requires more care from the implementation to never block the underlying `EventLoop`.
 In other words, the Lambda code should never use blocking API calls as it will prevent the underlying Lambda process from continuing to take traffic and respond to other requests

 3. Deploy to AWS Lambda.
-To do so, you need to compile your Application for Amazon 2 Linux, package it as a Zip file, and upload to AWS.
+To do so, you need to compile your Application for Amazon Linux 2, package it as a Zip file, and upload to AWS.
+Swift.org publishes [Swift toolchains and Docker images for Amazon Linux 2](https://swift.org/download/).

 You can find complete sample build and deployment scripts in the [Examples Directory](/Examples)